Education in Jersey: Further and higher education

 Higher education students from Jersey generally study in the UK.
 According to Chief Minister John Le Fondré, on average, 1200 Jersey students leave the island to study at higher education institutions in the UK.
-Students pay the same university fees, capped at £9,250 pa for most full-time undergraduate courses (2020-21), as students from England.
+Students pay the same university fees, capped at £9,250 pa for most full-time undergraduate courses (2020–21), as students from England.
 In the past some universities charged Island students International fees, however from 1 August 2021, Channel Islands students fees will legally be capped in the UK at the same rate as Home students.

 Jersey has a college of further education and university centre, Highlands College.
 As well as offering part-time and evening courses Highlands is the largest sixth form provider in the Island, and works collaboratively with a range of organisations including the Open University, University of Plymouth and London South Bank University.
 In particular students can study at Highlands for the two-year Foundation Degree in Financial Services and for BSc Social Sciences, both validated by the University of Plymouth.

 The Institute of Law is Jersey's law school, providing a course for students seeking to qualify as Jersey advocates and solicitors.
 It also provides teaching for students enrolled on the University of London LLB degree programme, via the International Programmes.
 The Open University supports students in Jersey (but they pay higher fees than UK students).
 Private sector higher-education providers include the Jersey International Business School.

 Curriculum

 The Jersey Curriculum is established by education law, published by the Minister for Education and is taught in all schools in the island to children of compulsory school age.
 The Jersey Curriculum Council, appointed by the Minister, is a statutory consultee for the creation of the Curriculum.
 Religious education is also taught in all provided schools to a separate curriculum as consulted with the Religious Education Advisory Council, which is formed of teachers, government representatives and representatives from religious traditions in the island.
 In provided schools, students must by law attend a Christian act of worship at least once a week, unless their parent opts them out.

 The Jersey Curriculum follows the National Curriculum of England, with differences to account for government and States decisions over education.
-The Jersey Curriculum is only one part of each school's curriculum, which is designed indepednently by the schools.
+The Jersey Curriculum is only one part of each school's curriculum, which is designed independently by the schools.
 For example, the History curriculum specifies that students should learn about the history of Jersey, rather than the history of England, though aspects of British history are included at every stage.